Paris Saint-Germain vs Arsenal predictions, team news, betting tips and odds

 Paris Saint-Germain vs Arsenal preview

-After ending their 22-year wait for a Premier League title, Arsenal are chasing a maiden Champions League crown in Budapest on Saturday.
+After ending their 22-year wait for a Premier League title, Arsenal are chasing a maiden Champions League crown in Budapest.

 The Gunners have been excellent in Europe this season, winning all eight league-phase matches before capitalising on a generous knockout-stage draw.